TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Typolink/Index.rst

 typolink
 ^^^^^^^^

-typolink is the TYPO3 function, which allows us to generate all kinds of links.
-If possible, one should use this function to generate links, because these will be "registered" in TYPO3.
-This is a prerequisite, for example, for realURL, which will generate search engine friendly paths; or for the anti-spam protection on email addresses.
-So, if you feel the urge to use <a href="..."> - **don't**!
+"typolink" is the TYPO3 function that allows us to generate many kinds of links.
+If possible, one should use this function to generate links for they will be "registered" in TYPO3.
+This is a prerequisite, for example, for the realURL extension, which will generate search-engine friendly paths or for anti-spam protection on email addresses.
+So, if you feel the urge to use <a href="..."> - **please don't**!

-The functionality of typolink is basically very easy. typolink links the specified text according to the defined parameters.
+The functionality of typolink is very easy. "typolink" links the specified text according to the defined parameters.
 One example::

     temp.link = TEXT